 - Excessive use of force.

 For Nevada cases, please see our page on intentional infliction of emotional distress in Nevada.
+This article was prepared by our California personal injury attorneys.

 - California Civil Jury Instructions (CACI) 1600.